IBM/infra-to-app-with-landing-zone/docs/part1/10-project.md

     1. Click **Review deployment options** on the lower right.
     1. Click **Add to project**.
     1. In **Create New**, enter a name for the project.
-For example, "\<your initials\> Landing Zone Lab".
+For example, "\<your initials> landing zone lab".
 You can leave the other information as is.
     1. Click **Add** on the lower right.

 1. Configure the project